-Ross says no Cubs players have tested positive for COVID-19
+Cubs’ Hendricks feeling ill, scratched amid team COVID scare

+The Cubs didn’t provide specifics about Hendricks’ health, saying only the move was made from “an abundance of caution.”

+Four Cubs were added to the COVID-19 injured list over the last two days.
-MILWAUKEE (AP) — Chicago Cubs manager David Ross said Tuesday that none of his players have tested positive for COVID-19 as infielder Matt Duffy joined three teammates on the virus-related injured list.

-The Cubs already had placed relievers Brandon Workman, Jason Adam and Dan Winkler on the coronavirus-related injured list Monday.
+Cubs manager David Ross said before Tuesday’s game with the Milwaukee Brewers that none of his players have tested positive for the coronavirus.
+Infielder Matt Duffy went on the virus-related injured list Tuesday, one day after the Cubs put relievers Brandon Workman, Jason Adam and Dan Winkler on the list.

 Bullpen coach Chris Young and first base coach Craig Driver have tested positive.

-“We still do not have any players on the positive COVID list,” Ross said before the Cubs’ game with the Milwaukee Brewers.
+“We still do not have any players on the positive COVID list,” Ross said.
 “I would tell you right now with protocols and being extra cautious, if you have a headache, if you have a runny nose, if you have body aches, if you have just about anything going on that would or could be one of the 10 COVID symptoms, we’re going to err on the side of caution.”

+Alec Mills replaced Hendricks as the Cubs’ starting pitcher Tuesday.
+Mills threw a no-hitter at Milwaukee in the Cubs’ 12-0 victory over the Brewers on Sept.
+13 of last season.

 Ross said Driver was in the three-week waiting period between vaccination doses and that Young already had received both shots when they tested positive.